what kinds of issues do i

 Trauma is not always the big events we initially think of… Sometimes, it’s the pain of repeated

 “little t” trauma or negative events that occurred.
 Sometimes trauma is not what happened but what didn’t happen that should have.
 Trauma can leave us with deep wounds caused by unmet emotional, relational, spiritual, or physical needs when we were young and our brains and bodies were still developing.
-When our needs to be safe, seen, soothed, and supported are not met adequately in our formative years, this slowly begins to shape how we show up in the world, feel about ourselves, and relate with other people.
-Perhaps your experiences feel “normal” to you, or perhaps there are pieces you don’t quite remember, but you maybe notice yourself feeling anxious, depressed, people-pleasing, self-critical, ashamed, or unable to move forward in the ways you long to.
-I believe an essential part of healing is found in the ability to process these experiences in a safe and contained way, in the context of a caring and deeply attuned relationship (therapy).
+When our need to be safe, seen, soothed, and supported are not met adequately in our formative years, this impacts how we show up in the world, feel about ourselves, and relate with other people.

 ATTACHMENT BASED